Okta Passkey Management: A New Feature Flag

 Potential enterprise security challenges with passkeys

-The passkey solution to the usability issue of multi-device credentials can create a security challenge for some enterprise organisations.
-Since credentials are no longer device bound, users can enroll themselves using a managed device but then access mission critical applications from an unmanaged and unmonitored device that can create risks if that device is not bound by an organisational security policy.
+The passkey solution to the usability issue of multi-device credentials can create a security challenge for some enterprise organizations.
+Since credentials are no longer device bound, users can enroll themselves using a managed device but then access mission critical applications from an unmanaged and unmonitored device that can create risks if that device is not bound by an organizational security policy.

 Enterprises may not be comfortable with this change in security assumptions (platform authenticator keys being exportable from hardware), especially if they previously allowed WebAuthn platform authenticators to meet all assurance requirements for enterprise IdP or app sign-in.

-Organisations need to think through this scenario and other such scenarios resulting from allowing users like Bob to enrol passkeys, and plan their security solutions stack and access policies accordingly.
+Organizations need to think through this scenario and other such scenarios resulting from allowing users like Bob to enroll passkeys, and plan their security solutions stack and access policies accordingly.